 But because the Bayh-Dole Act, including §210(a), applies only to “subject inventions”— “inventions of the contractor”—it does not displace an inventor’s antecedent title to his invention.
 Only when an invention belongs to the contractor does the Bayh-Dole Act come into play.
 The Act’s disposition of rights—like much of the rest of the Bayh-Dole Act—serves to clarify the order of priority of rights between the Federal Government and a federal contractor in a federally funded invention that already belongs to the contractor.
 Nothing more.

 Thus, with Bayh-Dole there are two regimes of federal rights operating: one regime–that of Bayh-Dole–operates when a contractor acquires ownership of an invention made under federal contract.
-The other regime, the forgotten but not gone regime–that of the Nixon patent policy and 15 USC 2218(d)–operates when a contractor does not acquire ownership of an invention made under federal contract.
+The other regime, the forgotten but not gone regime–that of the Nixon patent policy and statutes such as 15 USC 2218(d)–operates when a contractor does not acquire ownership of an invention made under federal contract.

 The Bayh-Dole regime is full of slop and non-compliance, however.
 Contractors are required to make their inventors parties to each federal funding agreement, but contractors don’t do this and federal agencies don’t enforce the requirement of the standard patent rights clause.
 Contractors instead demand ownership of all inventions made under federal contracts, citing Bayh-Dole compliance, even though the Supreme Court made clear that Bayh-Dole has nothing to say with regard to contractor privilege in obtaining that ownership.